jimjimovich/starryhope-nanoc/readme.md

 #### Configure and start nginx

-Generate your conf file (to add your ip, port and root folder)
+Generate your nginx.conf file (to add your ip, port and root folder)

     c9-nginx/generate-conf.sh